This post may contain affiliate links. Read my full disclosure policy.

 A tasty recipe for sheet-pan Szechuan Salmon with Scallion Green Beans baked in the oven that can be made in 30 minutes.
 A delicious healthy weeknight dinner!
+With a Video!

 Most nights we eat simply.
 I pick a veggie and just go from there.
-Tonight it was green beans and shiitakes, paired with the Salmon and homemade Szechuan Sauce.
+Tonight it was green beans and shiitakes, paired with Salmon and homemade Szechuan Sauce.
 Not too complicated, a simple sheet pan salmon dinner that really took no time at all- yet filling, satisfying, and full of flavor.

 Each week we try to mix it up with the veggies, striving to get different ones than the week before, the goal here being diversity.
 There is lots of research happening now on our gut microbiome and how eating a wide variety of veggies is another way to keep our gut microbiome healthy.

-So for me personally, a meal starts usually with the veggies, making them the focus.
+So for me personally, a meal usually starts with the veggies, making them the focus.
 I find myself asking the question, what does my body need right now?
 I find that we are intuitively drawn to foods that are personally healing to us- and are better able to tune into this if not overrun by processed foods.
 Just something I’ve been noticing.
 So this is a long way of saying this is how this Sheet Pan Salmon and Greenbeans recipe came to be. 🙂

 Here we’ve got green beans, scallions and shiitakes.
 You could switch this up using asparagus or baby bok choy.